Superalgos/Superalgos/README.md

 To detach an element, right-click on it and drag it away from the parent element.
 To attach an element, right-click on it and move it closer to the element you wish to attach it to.

-> **NOTE**: Elements may not be detached or attached to frozen elements.
+> **NOTE:** Elements may not be detached or attached to frozen elements.
 You need to unfreeze them before attaching or detaching.

 Elements may be attached only to conceptually related parents.
 For instance, a *condition* may be attached to a *situation*, but it can not be attached to a *formula*.